Institute in Limited Obstetric Ultrasound

 This course follows the guidelines from the Association of Women’s Health, Obstetric and Neonatal Nurses (AWHONN) and the American College of Obstetricians and Gynecologists (ACOG) for training in limited obstetric ultrasound.
 NIFLA is an approved continuing education provider (California Board of Registered Nursing provider #14563).

-*This three-day course is approved for 18.4 contact hours and is transferable to other states.
+*This three-day course is approved for 20.2 contact hours.
+CEUs are based upon the CA Board of Nursing calculation of 1 CEU equals 50 minutes of classroom instruction, or three 50 minutes of clinical instruction.
+Attendees should verify their state accepts 50 minutes of instruction for 1 CEU, and if not adjust the CEUs claimed accordingly.
 In addition, the NIFLA Institute in Limited Obstetric Ultrasound course is approved to offer up to 16 CMEs for any RDMS attendees.

 NOTE: This three-day course is the first step of training for nurses to become competent in providing limited ultrasound at pregnancy medical clinics.
 It consists of two days didactic training and one day of live ultrasound scanning.
 The standards of medical practice require that to become competent in providing this service a nurse must have, in addition to the instruction at this course, 50-75 supervised scans overseen by an RDMS and the medical director for the pregnancy medical clinic.

 **In order to provide this additional on-site training, NIFLA endorses the training program of Soundview Imaging Partners.
 For more information, go to www.soundviewimaging.org.